tmonks/100-days-of-code/log.md

 https://youtube.com/watch?v=nrg7zhgJd4w

 I was good up to part 7, then got a little overwhelmed by  the file organization for the components, store, actions, & reducers and mapping state & dispatch to props 🥴

+### Day 44: October 9, Wednesday
+D44 #100DaysOfCode #freeCodeCamp
+Mindmapped out the details of my pomodoro timer (thanks @rdnkta!).
+Reorganized my files.
+Implemented new reducers.
+Was totally puzzled by some weird behavior while testing them, then finally realized I was making a shallow copy of an array 😬

+***Thoughts:*** The domain-based file organization makes a lot more sense to me (keeping all the files for the timer in one folder, rather than grouping them by component, reducer, etc).